-The Professional Development work stream is designed for school teachers of creative subjects to update, extend and apply their existing academic, practical and creative skills.
+The Professional Development work stream is designed for school teachers of creative subjects who want to update, extend and apply their existing academic, practical and creative skills.
 The focus is self-criticism and reflection skills, classroom and curriculum innovation, enhancing professional practice and career development.
-It consists of a 60 credit work-based review of learning that takes place primarily on-site.
-Practically this means that you engage and participate in critical reflection, design thinking workshops, regular community of practice group meetings, and produce a learning portfolio for formative and summative evaluation.
+It consists of a 60 credit work-based review of learning that takes place primarily on site.
+This means that you engage and participate in critical reflection, design thinking workshops, regular community of practice group meetings, and produce a learning portfolio for formative and summative evaluation.

 - Create a body of new work, improve your job opportunities, and refresh or reorient your profession.

 - Develop critical self-reflection, creative thinking and research skills in order to take your practice to a new level.

 - Work in an evolving multi-disciplinary environment with exposure to a wide range of approaches, practices, and theories.